The Journey

 Our Pursuit.

 In the words of anti-apartheid activist June Jordan, “we are the ones we've been waiting for”.
-It seems almost too obvious, that the ones who desire change must pursue it for themselves.
-In reality, change is a daunting task.
-Because change requires personal responsibility and focused effort (all the more challenging to arrive at by consensus), it seems utterly impractical if not impossible.
-So, how do we overcome our own cognitive dissonance and self-sabotage in order to forge a better way together?
+It seems almost too obvious, the ones who desire self-empowering change must pursue it for themselves.

 Our Reality.

-Cohesiveness through Dynamic Governance is our aim.
+Cohesiveness through consent-based governance is our aim.
 But where it comes to our shared values, goals and priorities, the community is very mixed.
-Many of the properties in our subdivision are owned purely as investment and for short-term rental income.
-A fair number are rented out to employees of the founder or owned by his current or past employees and affiliates, and about 12-14% of the properties are currently owned by the founder whose influence we are challenging.
+Many of the properties in our subdivision are owned purely as investment and for nightly rental income.
+A fair number are rented out to employees of the founder or owned by his current or past employees and affiliates, and about 12-14% of the properties are currently owned by the founder/developer whose influence we are challenging.
 As such, we can estimate that half (if not more) of the inhabitants and property owners here do not share the same interests and commitment to the community as those who truly call this place home.
 This presents the added challenge of identifying priority goals and shared values while offering improvements for the betterment of all.

 Our Inspiration.

 Considering our unique obstacles and the many challenges we face, whatever we achieve here in the Greater World community with genuine aims of building a more unified and socially sustainable governance model will be a demonstration of what is possible for others.
-We embrace these challenges as the perfect amount of tension that will help catapult us into a more “upleved” version of what we already have, one that is more sustainable on all levels and to the degree that we as a collective are willing to investing and commit to.
+We embrace these challenges as the perfect amount of tension that will help catapult us into a more “upleved” version of what we already have, one that is more creatively accommodating, sustainable on all levels and to the degree that we as a collective are willing to investing and commit to.
 The road may long and winding, but it is a journey worth embarking on not as a means to an end but as an adventure that lends to the forging of new paths all may benefit from.

 So, what is the GWCC?

 The GWCC is a grand and noble experiment, just like the Earthship concept that evolved into the structures we now live in.
-Like the Earthship model made available to the world, our website is a resource and reference guide for building and supporting our transition to a more sustainable, balanced and harmonious small community based on a Living Systems approach inspired by the genius of Nature.
+Like the Earthship model made available to the world, the GWCC website is a resource and reference guide for building and supporting our transition to a more sustainable, balanced and harmonious small community based on a Living Systems approach inspired by the genius of Nature.
 Through this modality we offer possibilities more conducive to a healthy and thriving human ecology, one that even the most rag tag and motliest of crews (like us) can achieve.

 The Winding Road Journey is our story.
 It represents our history and our many attempts to navigate that better way forward.
-We are not well-seasoned community builders equipped with exceptional skills nor clear instructions or proven templates.
+We are not well-seasoned community builders equipped with exceptional skills in self-governance nor clear instructions or proven templates.
 We are simply following the impetus for change that is speaking to so many right now in these times of great transition.
-As with any journey, there are successes and failures along the way, little breakthroughs and many obstacles.
+As with any journey, there are successes and failures along the way, many obstacles peppered with promising breakthroughs.
 We honor and embrace it all knowing that every bit of commonly rejected material (ie the trash and waste most prefer to relegate to the landfill of our collective conscious) is the very material with which we can build our better way.
 This is not just a story of one community, it is the story of every contributing member and every other small community, group and organization with similar aims.
 We embrace the challenge of our own transformation process knowing, hoping and trusting that what we achieve here in the Greater World community will not only better sustain and support us as a small collective but positively impact the greater world at large!

 “You thought I knew where the road was and you followed me.